|

 data field the user wishes to review at the same time.

-will display a list of Spatial Data.
+a list of Spatial Data.

 Users have the ability to select specific fields of data they